 Benefits of Fractional Investing

-Find out if the online broker of your choice allows for fractional investing.
-Realize, though, that many of these platforms will only allow it if you sign up for an automatic plan.
-If you trade occasionally, you might not be able to buy a fraction of a share.
+Many of these platforms will only allow fractional investing if you sign up for an automatic plan.
+If you trade only occasionally, you might not be able to buy a fraction of a share.

-If you are just starting out as an investor, though, it might make sense to begin with index funds, such as an S&P 500 ETF.
-While it's not quite the same as owning Apple or Alphabet Inc. (the parent company of Google) stock, investing in an index fund that includes these stocks does allow you to benefit from that stock’s rise.
-Plus, you benefit from the performance of a wider swath of the market, rather than watching your portfolio live or die by how a handful of stocks perform.
+If you are just starting out as an investor, it might make sense to begin with index funds, such as an S&P 500 ETF.
+While it's not quite the same as owning Apple or Alphabet Inc. stock, investing in an index fund that includes these stocks does allow you to benefit when they rise.
+You benefit from the performance of a wider swath of the market rather than watching your portfolio live or die by how a handful of stocks perform.